michelled/weavly.org/src/robot-activities/meet-sphero.md

 ## Tips

-* Ensure operational batteries are available and Sphero is operational prior to the activity
+* Ensure operational batteries are available and Sphero is operational prior to the activity.
-* Set up a space with dim light and a relatively quiet environment to detect visual changes
+* Set up a space with dim light and a relatively quiet environment to detect visual changes.

 ## Skill Development